How to Change Your Name

 Who Can Change Their Name

-If you're 16 or over and live in England or Wales, you can change your name without needing anyone's permission.
+If you're 16 or over and live in the United Kingdom, you can change your name without needing anyone's permission.

 You can change your first name, middle name, surname, or any combination, with very few restrictions on what you can choose.